Be prepared with a flexible tour wardrobe

 7. Remain Calm & Hydrate

-Finally, a good attitude and along side your preparation will get you by almost any surprises (or hiccups) that comes your way.
+Finally, a good attitude alongside your preparation will get you by almost any surprises (or hiccups) that come your way.
 I didn’t touch on the fact that it can also be really hot and humid while on tour, but with appropriate clothing and drinking plenty of water, warm snaps don’t usually cause as much discomfort as being unprepared for cold or rain.
 But, by remembering these few simple items and being generally prepared, external things like the weather won’t come close to ruining your trip.

 Think like a Scout and “Be Prepared.”
 That’s all the batting practice you need for facing those curveballs from Mother Nature.